apg-asbmb/apg-asbmb.github.io/join.md

 ---
 layout: info
-title: Stay in Touch
+title: Join
 permalink: /join/
 ---

+# Joining the ASBMB

+We encourage all Adelaide protein scientists to join the [ASBMB](https://www.asbmb.org.au) and remember to tick the box next to
+Adelaide Protein Group in the Special Interest Groups section as this forms the basis of their support for our events.

-# How to keep up-to-date with APG events
+# Staying up-to-date with APG events

+you can

  - [Subscribe via RSS](/feed.xml) to receive information about APG events as they are posted here
  - Follow us on [Twitter](https://twitter.com/adlproteingrp)